gourabb8273/Data-Science-With-Python/README.md

    - The model is evaluated on the test dataset.

 5. **Save Model:**
-   - The trained Decision Tree model is saved as a pickle file `model.pkl` inside `DecisionTree` folder for future deployment.
+   - The trained Decision Tree model is saved as a pickle file `decision_tree_model.pkl` inside `DecisionTree` folder for future deployment.

 #### Execution